Jungle Beat: The Movie

-Jungle Beat: The Movie is a 2020 computer-animated film directed by Brent Dawes, based on the characters of the television series Jungle Beat.
+Jungle Beat: The Movie is a 2020 animated film directed by Brent Dawes, based on the characters of the television series Jungle Beat.
 It tells the story of a homesick alien who crash-lands his spaceship near the colorful African Jungle.
 His new animal friends need to get him back to his ship and teach him about friendship and fun before his Space-Conqueror father can take over the planet.

-The film premiered at the 2020 Annecy International Animation Film Festival and was released by Netflix on May 14, 2021.
+The film premiered at the 2020 Annecy International Animation Film Festival and was released by Netflix on 14 May 2021.